ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 if you are using OpenBLAS.
 We would highly recommend using MKL (see the installation instructions for how to do that), especially if you are using an Intel chip.
-In general, we have not found MKL/OpenBLAS multithreading to help much in the context of DMRG, but you mileage may vary and it would depend highly on the problem you are studying.
+In general, we have not found MKL/OpenBLAS multithreading to help much in the context of common ITensor applications (like DMRG), but your mileage may vary and it would depend highly on the problem you are studying.
-How well BLAS multithreading will work would depend on how mouch your calculations are dominated by matrix multiplications (which is not always the case, especially if you are using QN conservation).
+How well BLAS multithreading will work would depend on how much your calculations are dominated by matrix multiplications (which is not always the case, especially if you are using QN conservation).